Geology and Geophysics

 BS in Geology and Geophysics

-The BS in geology and geophysics (GG) requires completion of 120 credit hours of coursework, the equivalent of four years of full-time study.
-Of this, 48 credits are required in the GG curriculum, including one introductory level geology course with a lab, ten non-introductory level GG courses, a two-credit research seminar, and eleven credits of GG electives.
+A total of 37 credits are required in the GG curriculum, including one introductory level geology course with a lab, nine GG courses, a two-credit research seminar, and eleven credits of GG electives.
 With advice and consent of an undergraduate advisor, courses in other natural sciences, mathematics, or engineering can also be taken as electives.
 Students are strongly encouraged to take a summer field course as an elective.
 An undergraduate thesis is also encouraged but not required.
-The required supporting science classes (28-29 credits) include physics, chemistry, biological science, and college calculus, and should be taken as early as possible.
-A minimum grade of C (not C-) must be achieved in each major and support classes.
+The required supporting science classes (28-30 credits) include physics, chemistry, biological science, and college calculus, and should be taken as early as possible.
+A minimum grade of C (not C-) must be achieved in each class of the major and in all support classes.

 Geology and Geophysics Courses